Moon-eyed people: Early sources

-Opinions
+Theories

-In revisiting the old stories, authors who have written of moon-eyed people from Cherokee lore have given their opinions on the origin of the legend, or have contributed other ideas and explanations to the existing legends on moon-eyed people.
+In revisiting the old stories, authors who have written of moon-eyed people from Cherokee lore have speculated on the origin of the legend and the moon-eyed people.

-Citing John Sevier's story of Oconostota as it relates to whites having built the ancient structures, Welsh historian Gwynn Williams notes that this is "a beautiful example of the way minds were working in the late eighteenth century – and of the power of suggestion which white minds could exercise over red.".
+Welsh historian Gwynn Williams, citing John Sevier's story of Oconostota as it relates to whites having built the ancient structures, notes it is "a beautiful example of the way minds were working in the late eighteenth century – and of the power of suggestion which white minds could exercise over red.".

-Also in some later accounts the moon-eyed people have become inseparable from a Welsh explorer named Madoc.
-A 2008 article in the Athens Banner-Herald, "Mystery surrounds North Georgia ruins" by Walter Putnam, describes the ruins at Fort Mountain.
-Putnam writes that "Cherokee legend attributes the wall to a mysterious band of 'moon-eyed people' led by a Welsh prince named Madoc who appeared in the area more than 300 years before Columbus sailed to America.
+Some accounts about the moon-eyed people have become inseparable from a Welsh explorer named Madoc.
+A 2008 article in the Athens Banner-Herald, "Mystery surrounds North Georgia ruins" by Walter Putnam, describes the ruins at Fort Mountain and wrote that "Cherokee legend attributes the wall to a mysterious band of 'moon-eyed people' led by a Welsh prince named Madoc who appeared in the area more than 300 years before Columbus sailed to America.
 A plaque at the wall says matter-of-factly it was built by Madoc...."

-On the other hand, a long opinion piece by Rome News-Tribune reporter Stacy McCain, published in the Rome Tribune in 2008, says that it was an early Philadelphia author who first suggested that the "moon-eyed people" were white.
+An article by Rome News-Tribune reporter Stacy McCain, published in the Rome Tribune in 2008, says that it was an early Philadelphia author who first suggested that the "moon-eyed people" were white.
 He says that the Cherokee legend, before then, did not mention color.
 McCain also points out that the Philadelphia piece, published in 1797, was picked up in 1823 by another author, who wrote of violent conflict between the Cherokee and some blond, blue-eyed, fair skinned inhabitants; park literature had attributed that legend to Cherokee chiefs.
 McCain writes, "Apparently Tennessee historian John Haywood qualifies as an 'ancient tribal chief,' since it was his 1823 book that first told of Cherokees slaughtering 'prehistoric white people'—though Heywood [sic] had apparently never heard of Fort Mountain."

 He says that the plaques date to 1968.